crsgls/crsgls.github.io/README.md

 # crsgls.github.io
-Personal website generated using postcards.
+Personal website generated using postcards by seankross.